 COVID Censorship: Georgia High School Suspends Two Students For Posting Photos Of Crowded Hallways

 BuzzFeed News is reporting that two students were suspended from Georgia’s North Paulding High School for sharing the pandemically packed footage.
-The students told BF that the school that was reopened for in-class learning on August 3, retaliated against disciplined them for “violating a social media policy.”
+The students told BF that the school that was reopened for in-class learning on August 3, and disciplined them for “violating a social media policy.”

 North Paulding student Hannah Watters, 15, shared a video on Twitter of “what it looks like” at North Paulding “even with split dismissal.”
 Split dismissal staggers dismissal times and is supposed to help with social distancing.
-In Hannah’s footage, you can clearly see that there are little to no face masks present and the hallway is again critically crowded.
+In Hannah’s footage, you can clearly see that there are little to no face masks present and the hallway is again, critically crowded.

 Hannah told BuzzFeed News that she was suspended for five days over the footage.